cygniv404/BIS-software/README.md

 ------------
  ## Requirements:

- **1. You need Python 3.4 or later to run mypy.
+ **1. You need Python 3.4 or later.
 You can have multiple Python versions (2.x and 3.x) installed on the same system without problems.**

 In Ubuntu, Mint and Debian you can install Python 3 like this: